Dani3lSun/apex-plugin-dropzone/README.md

   - **Normal**
     - **AJAX:** Async Method

     - This Upload Method encodes the File into a Base64 String.
 This String is then split into an 30kb Array which sends the encoded/splitted File in **1 Request** to the Server.
 This Method works on all Web Servers including Oracle OHS, Oracle WebTier, Oracle Database EPG, Oracle ORDS, Apache, Tomcat.
-But for large Files the **maxPostSize** Parameter have to be increased on Tomcat Servers (Default 2MB).
+But for large Files the **maxPostSize** Parameter have to be increased on Tomcat Servers (Default 2MB). **Max.
+File size should not exceed ~50MB.**

   - **Chunked**
     - **AJAX:** Async Method

-    - This Upload Method encodes the File into a Base64 String.
-This String is then split into an 1MB Array which sends the encoded/splitted File in **Multiple Requests** (For every MB 1 Request) to the Server.
+    - This Upload Method splits a File into 1MB Pieces.
+Then this 1MB Chunks are base64 encoded and sent via **Multiple Requests** (For every MB 1 Request) to the Server.
 This Method works best on modern Web Servers like ORDS, Tomcat or Apache, but not on Oracle OHS, Oracle WebTier or Oracle Database EPG!
-This Method is good, when you don´t have the possibility to configure Parameters of the Web Server like **maxPostSize**.
+This Method is good, when you don´t have the possibility to configure Parameters of the Web Server like **maxPostSize**  or want to Upload **large Files (> 50MB)**.
 If you can edit the Web Servers Config you should go with the *Normal* Mechanism.
 But if you expect a lot of big files that get uploaded this Method should be fine for that!

 - **Delete Files**